-Dog barking is stressful for everyone and can cause a dog to be rehomed or a parent to be evicted or fined.
+Poor dog behavior, especially dog barking, is stressful for everyone and can cause a dog to be rehomed or a parent to be evicted or fined.
 It surely isn’t a way to make friends with neighbors.
-Dog barking can also lead to dog biting and other dog aggression issues.
+Dog barking can also lead to other dog behavior problems such as dog biting and other dog aggression issues.
 It is mandatory to stop dog barking not with a punitive dog bark collar but instead with positive reinforcement dog training.

 Hearing loud, abrupt, sharp, and continuous noise is startling, and chronic dog barking can be damaging to one’s mental, physical, and emotional health.
 Lowering the immune system and making a dog and person more susceptible to disease and sickness.